Requesting FAA Approval of Systems Intended for Non-Federal Use

-Manufacturers & Vendors: The FAA will not allow airports or other aviation entities to operate your system unless the Non-Federal Program has approved it for use in the National Airspace System (NAS).
+Manufacturers: The FAA will not allow airports or other aviation entities to operate your system unless the Non-federal Program has approved it for use in the National Airspace System (NAS).

 • "Modifications" include hardware, software, and firmware, as well as training materials, procedures, and other documentation.

 Avoid costly mistakes.
-Contact your Non-Federal Program Liaison if you are interested in marketing a system as "non-Federal" or would like to modify a system that is already been approved for non-Federal use.
+Contact your Non-federal Program Liaison (PDF) if you are interested in marketing a system as "non-federal" or would like to modify a system that has already been approved for non-federal use.

 what we regulate resources video series